zootedb0t/dwm/README.md

 ## Configuration

 The configuration of dwm is done by editing `config.def.h`.
-After editing remove `config.h` and recompile the program.
+After editing use `make clean` and recompile the program using `sudo make install`.
 If you want dwm to change colors according to your wallpaper.
 Then include `pywal` colors in `Xresources` [file](https://github.com/zootedb0t/dotfiles/blob/main/xresources/.Xresources).

 ## Misc notes